zenml-io/zenml/docs/book/getting-started/organizing-zenml.md

 to start using ZenML.
 The following is a step-by-step guide on how to refactor Jupyter notebook PoC model training code into a production-ready ZenML pipeline.

+## Why should I do this?
+Putting machine learning models in production is hard.
+Going from PoC quick scripting to actually having a model deployed and staying healthy is usually a long an arduous journey for any ML team.
+By putting your ML code in the form of ZenML pipelines, that journey is cut significantly shorter and is much easier.

 ## A familar story
 As a data scientist the following (pseudo-)code might seem familiar: